floss1138/dbDotCad/README.md

 HANDLE BLOCKNAME TITLE ATTRIBUTE1 ATTRIBUTE2 TITLE(1)

-There is a column for each attribute from all selected blocks, attribute labels that do not apply to a specific block are indicated with `<>` in the cells that do not apply.
+Each field (attribute/key name) is separated by a tab.
+There is a column for each attribute from all selected blocks, data under each attribute/key that do not apply to a specific BLOCKNAME are indicated with `<>` in the cells that do not apply.
+If the entry between tabs is simply empty, then the key is valid and the data is empty.

 The handle is an id automatically generated and unique to each block, ONLY FOR THE ORIGINATING DRAWING.
 The `ATTOUT` command adds a preceding apostrophe/single quote character to the HANDLE data which can be a useful validity check.